there's a reason for those odd buttons

 A GM Designer Explains Why the 2020 Chevy Corvette’s Interior Looks So Odd

-Earlier this year, the new 2020 Chevrolet Corvette was revealed — and the eighth-generation model was most notable for, at long last, being the first-ever iteration of the car to put the engine behind the driver.
+Last year, the new 2020 Chevrolet Corvette was revealed — and the eighth-generation model was most notable for, at long last, being the first-ever iteration of the car to put the engine behind the driver.
 It’s a mid-engined sports car that punches up against exotics like the Audi R8, but with a starting price under $60,000 for the coupe (or $67,500 for the hardtop convertible seen above, which was announced on October 2nd).

 Once the initial hype and surprise died down, though, a pointed discussion of the interior developed.
 Quite a bit of online discussion focused on the long, sloping vertical strip of buttons extending down the center console.
 The main point of contention: does the interior call to mind a fighter jet cockpit, built for hands-on convenience?
 Or is it a wall of controls needlessly slung between driver and passenger?